China bristling, Spain seeks to curb its judges' international rights clout

-MADRID Spain's parliament voted on Tuesday to fast-track a law limiting judges' ability to go after alleged human rights abusers around the world, a day after Spanish arrest orders were issued for former Chinese officials accused of genocide in Tibet.
+MADRID Spain's ruling party sought on Tuesday to limit judges' ability to go after alleged human rights abusers around the world, a day after Spanish arrest orders were issued for former Chinese officials accused of genocide in Tibet.

 China protested against the orders, called on Spain to drop the issue and issued a veiled threat about bilateral ties.